Katx510/Katx510/README.md

 - 👋 Hi, I’m @Katx510
-- 👀 I’m interested in Kotlin, Lua, Java, TypeScript, Dart, C++, CSharp, Scala? (learning possibly)
+- 👀 I’m interested in Adding features to open source projects ;)
-- 🌱 I’m currently learning: Interpreters & UI Development
+- 🌱 I’m currently learning: How to make money with my skills
-- 💞️ I’m looking to collaborate on UI projects, anything to help me learn more and grow stronger as a developer!
+- 💞️ I’m looking to collaborate on Something easy please. don't go hard on me ;(
 - 📫 How to reach me: Discord = ```rxchxipset```
 - 😄 I am a male. i love reading, traveling, coding, cooking food and enjoying life including nature as well
 - ⚡ Fun fact: code is love, code is life, code is everywhere and without code lies no oppertunities.